 Further details on usage can be found on the partclone website.

 For a more flexible solution, why not try Clonezilla?
-This disaster recovery, software is based on Partclone, and is suitable for a range of disk cloning tasks.
-All of the expected filesystems are supported, across Linux, Windows, and macOS (and beyond).
+This popular disaster recovery solution is based on Partclone and designed for a range of disk cloning tasks.
+All the expected filesystems are supported, across Linux, Windows, and macOS (and beyond).

-Unlike dd and partclone, however, Clonezilla is available as a bootable ISO, which you can burn to DVD or write to a USB stick.
-Clonezilla is straightforward to use, opting for keyboard-driven menus, rather than obscure commands, meaning that anyone can get to grips with it.
+Unlike dd and Partclone, Clonezilla is available as a bootable ISO.
+You can write this to DVD or USB stick to fully clone your Linux HDD.
+Clonezilla is straightforward to use, with keyboard-driven menus rather than obscure commands, so anyone can get to grips with it.

 While you might prefer to simply sync your vital data to the cloud, it is always a good idea to have a full disk backup that you can quickly restore in the event of system errors.
 Remember to use these tools with care, however, as they can easily cause you to accidentally lose your data.